signdeck/veil/README.md

 - Debug real-world issues without exposing personal data
 - Comply with privacy and data protection requirements

-Veil lets you define anonymisation rules per table and column, ensuring sensitive values are replaced consistently during export.
+Veil lets you define anonymization rules per table and column, ensuring sensitive values are replaced consistently during export.

 It uses [spatie/laravel-db-snapshots](https://github.com/spatie/laravel-db-snapshots) under the hood and focuses on keeping the workflow simple and predictable.